aff3ct/aff3ct/README.md

 # How to run the code
-This project use `cmake` in order to generate a specific Makefile.
+This project use `cmake` in order to generate the Makefile.

 ## Install cmake
 ```bash